Location

 Challenge

-Letchworth Garden City in Hertfordshire was laid out to revolutionary design principles back in 1903 and its recent redevelopment required a similar approach to its landscaping.
+Letchworth Garden City in Hertfordshire was laid out according to revolutionary design principles in 1903, and its recent redevelopment required a similar approach to its landscaping.

-Landscape architects LDA Design were given the brief by Letchworth Garden City Heritage Foundation, a charitable organisation which owns and manages a large part of the garden city, to improve and enhance a substantial area within the town centre.
+Landscape architects LDA Design were briefed by Letchworth Garden City Heritage Foundation, a charitable organisation that owns and manages a large part of the garden city, to improve and enhance a substantial area within the town centre.

 This major regeneration project involved the creation of a pedestrian-friendly town centre, which involved the realignment of the carriageway and the reversal of the direction of traffic along one of the main streets.

-Letchworth Garden City Heritage Foundation has created an attractive landscaped area in the town centre that would enhance the health and wellbeing of local residents, as well as increase local residents and shoppers happiness with the facilities in the town centre.
-As well as enabling Letchworth to compete with other shopping centres, it would create an attractive destination for shoppers and enhance the sense of pride in Letchworth town centre.
+Letchworth Garden City Heritage Foundation has created an attractive landscaped area in the town centre that would enhance the health and wellbeing of local residents, as well as increase local residents and shoppers' happiness with the facilities in the town centre.
+In addition to enabling Letchworth to compete with other shopping centres, it would create an attractive destination for shoppers and enhance the sense of pride in Letchworth's town centre.

 Solution

-Marshalls was involved in the specification of products to meet the brief at design stage.
-This involved a site visit by the client to Marshalls’ cityscape in Whitehall, London, to view an impressive installation of Moselden Yorkstone paving that enhances this very prestigious and popular area of the city.
-Moselden Yorkstone was subsequently chosen for its aesthetics and the fact that it is sourced from a UK quarry, which helped meet the project’s environment requirements.
+Marshalls were involved in the specification of products to meet the brief at the design stage.
+This involved a site visit by the client to Marshalls’ cityscape in Whitehall, London, where the client could view an impressive installation of Moselden Yorkstone paving that enhances this very prestigious and popular area of the city.
+Moselden Yorkstone was subsequently chosen for its aesthetics and the fact that it is sourced from a UK quarry, which helped meet the project’s environmental requirements.
 The redevelopment and landscaping of Letchworth town centre was a huge success, with materials delivered within strict timescales to meet a tight deadline.
-This was achieved due to a close working relationship between Marshalls, LDA Design and Skanska, to ensure timely delivery of the scheme.
+This was achieved due to a close working relationship between Marshalls, LDA Design and Skanska, which ensured timely delivery of the scheme.

 Moseldon paving is a recent addition to Marshalls’ extensive range of Yorkstone products, a range which is renowned for its durability and aesthetics.